autistic-symposium/autistic-cypherpunk-toolkit/README.md

     // Address of the recipient
     address recipient;
     // % of the next sale to award the previous owner Decimal.D256 sellOnFee;
 }

+struct Ask {
+    // Amount of the currency being asked uint256 amount;
+    // Address to the ERC20 token being asked address currency;
+    // % of the next sale to award the seller Decimal.D256 sellOnFee;
+}
 ```